-The electrical engineering degree program requires that the graduate complete 132 credit hours of study.
+The Bachelor of Science in electrical engineering degree program requires that the graduate complete 132 credit hours of study.
 The areas of study for the degree are classified as: General Education (required for all Trine graduates) courses and specific degree program required and elective courses.
 The General Education and degree-specific requirements are met by completing the following course groups.

 Written Communication – 6 credit hours

 Engineers must be able to communicate in writing and these courses address that need.

 Engineers are often called upon to make presentations and that topic is discussed here.

 Social Science & Humanities – 12 credit hours